-Asia shares mostly lower; oil prices advance
+Global shares mixed, oil prices up, technology stocks fall

-TOKYO (AP) — Asian shares were mostly lower Monday despite hopes for a gradual global recovery after the U.S. stimulus package passed the Senate over the weekend.
+TOKYO (AP) — Global shares were mixed Monday after the passage of the $1.9 billion U.S. stimulus package passed the Senate over the weekend, adding to hopes for a faster recovery from the pandemic.

 Heavy selling of shares in technology companies helped drag benchmarks lower in Japan and South Korea after early gains.
 The Shanghai Composite index dropped 2.3% after China’s foreign minister made ominous comments about the self-ruled island of Taiwan.